Estelindis/aikido/README.md

 - Image editing, including site prototyping, was performed using GIMP 2.10.24.
 - The icons used in the footer come from [FontAwesome](https://fontawesome.com/).
 - Fonts used throughout the website are imported from [Google Fonts](https://fonts.google.com/).
-- Colours were chosen and checked for contrast on [Contast Grid](https://contrast-grid.eightshapes.com/).
+- Colours were chosen and checked for contrast on [Contrast Grid](https://contrast-grid.eightshapes.com/).
 - A palette for easy viewing in this readme was generated at [Coolors](https://coolors.co/ffffff-ecd8d1-c7aea7-3f3130-2b1212).

 ## Other technologies
 - [GitHub](https://github.com/) provided a repository for the website.

 ## Credits
-- [Code Intitute Slack](https://slack.com/) Fellow members of the CI on Slack provided an invaluable database of information and community of support.
+- [Code Institute Slack](https://slack.com/) Fellow members of the CI on Slack provided an invaluable database of information and community of support.
 I am particularly grateful to the msletb-nov-2021 cohort, our facilitator Kasia, and my mentor Darío.